Purity in compactly generated derivators and t-structures with Grothendieck hearts: Smashing t-structures with Grothendieck hearts.

 \section{Smashing t-structures with Grothendieck hearts.}

-In this section we will consider two kinds of smashing t-structure with Grothendieck hearts: the homotopically smashing t-structures \cite{SSV} and the pure-injective cosilting t-structures \cite{AMV}.
-We will follow the style of the definitions given in \cite{AMV}; in particular, a t-structure will be a torsion pair in $\T$.
+In this section we consider two kinds of smashing t-structure with Grothendieck hearts: the homotopically smashing t-structures \cite{SSV} and the pure-injective cosilting t-structures \cite{AMV}.
+We follow the style of the definitions given in \cite{AMV}; in particular, a t-structure is a torsion pair in $\T$.

 Let $\T$ be a triangulated category.
-A \textbf{t-structure} \cite{BBD} on $\T$ is a pair ${\bf t} = (\mathcal{U}, \mathcal{V})$ of full subcategories satisfying the following conditions: \begin{description} \item[(t1)] $\Hom{\T}(U, V) = 0$ for all $U \in \mathcal{U}$ and $V \in \mathcal{V}$; \item[(t2)] $\mathcal{U}[1] \subseteq \mathcal{U}$ and $\mathcal{V} \subseteq \mathcal{V}[1]$; \item[(t3)] For each object $X$ in $\T$, there exists a triangle $U \rightarrow X \rightarrow V \rightarrow U[1]$ where $U \in \mathcal{U}$ and $V \in \mathcal{V}$. \end{description}
+A \textbf{t-structure} \cite{BBD} on $\T$ is a pair ${\bf t} = (\mathcal{U}, \mathcal{V})$ of full subcategories satisfying the following conditions: \begin{description} \item[(t1)] $\Hom{\T}(U, V) = 0$ for all $U \in \mathcal{U}$ and $V \in \mathcal{V}$; \item[(t2)] $\Sigma \mathcal{U} \subseteq \mathcal{U}$ and $\mathcal{V} \subseteq \Sigma\mathcal{V}$; \item[(t3)] For each object $X$ in $\T$, there exists a triangle $U \rightarrow X \rightarrow V \rightarrow \Sigma U$ where $U \in \mathcal{U}$ and $V \in \mathcal{V}$. \end{description}

-The \textbf{heart} of ${\bf t}$ is defined to be $\mathcal{G} := \mathcal{U}[-1]\cap\mathcal{V}$.
+The \textbf{heart} of ${\bf t}$ is defined to be $\mathcal{G} := \Sigma^{-1}\mathcal{U}\cap\mathcal{V}$.
 By \cite{MR976638}, the inclusion $\mathcal{U} \rightarrow \T$ (respectively $\mathcal{V} \rightarrow \T$) has a right adjoint $\tau_\mathcal{U} \colon \T \rightarrow \mathcal{U}$ (respectively has a left adjoint $\tau_\mathcal{V} \colon \T \rightarrow \mathcal{V}$).
 These are called the \textbf{truncation functors} and the triangles in $\bf{(t3)}$ are given by: The associated cohomological functor to the heart $H_{{\bf t}}^0 \colon \T \rightarrow \mathcal{G}$ is defined to be

-We say that ${\bf t} = (\mathcal{U}, \mathcal{V})$ is \textbf{left nondegenerate} (respectively \textbf{right nondegenerate}) if $\bigcap_{i\in\mathbb{Z}} \mathcal{U}[i] = \{0\}$ (respective if $\bigcap_{i\in\mathbb{Z}} \mathcal{V}[i] = \{0\}$).
+We say that ${\bf t} = (\mathcal{U}, \mathcal{V})$ is \textbf{left nondegenerate} (respectively \textbf{right nondegenerate}) if $\bigcap_{i\in\mathbb{Z}} \Sigma^i\mathcal{U} = \{0\}$ (respective if $\bigcap_{i\in\mathbb{Z}} \Sigma^i\mathcal{V} = \{0\}$).
 If ${\bf t} $ is both right and left nondegenerate then we say that ${\bf t} $ is \textbf{nondegenerate}.